rhron255/Scripto/README.md

 - Custom functions for creating parameters!
 - Settings for exclusive groupings?
 - Limiting options for parameters (An argument which can have only X predetermined values)
+- Storing reusable configuration in user directory
+- Having the script hosted as an HTTP service
+- Interactive mode!